BetaHuhn/repo-file-sync-action/README.md

 [![Build](https://github.com/BetaHuhn/action-github-file-sync/workflows/Build/badge.svg)](https://github.com/BetaHuhn/action-github-file-sync/actions?query=workflow%3ABuild) [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/BetaHuhn/action-github-file-sync/blob/master/LICENSE) ![David](https://img.shields.io/david/betahuhn/action-github-file-sync)

-Sync Files like Workflows Between Repositories with GitHub Actions.
+Keep your workflows or any other file in sync between all your repositories with GitHub Actions.

 </div>

 ## 👋 Introduction

-With [action-github-file-sync](https://github.com/BetaHuhn/action-github-file-sync) you can sync files, like workflow `.yml` files, configuration files or whole directories between repositories. [action-github-file-sync](https://github.com/BetaHuhn/action-github-file-sync) works by running a GitHub Action in your master repository everytime you push something to that repo.
+With [action-github-file-sync](https://github.com/BetaHuhn/action-github-file-sync) you can sync files, like workflow `.yml` files, configuration files or whole directories between repositories.
+It works by running a GitHub Action in your main repository everytime you push something to that repo.
 The action will use a `sync.yml` config file to figure out which files it should sync where.
 If it finds a file which is out of sync it will open a pull request in the target repository with the changes.

 ## 🚀 Features

-- sync GitHub Actions workflow files to multiple repositories
+- Keep GitHub Actions workflow files in sync across all your repositories
-- sync any file or directory to as many reposiories you want
+- Sync any file or whole directory to as many reposiories you want
+- Easy configuration for any use case
-- create a Pull Request in the target repo so you have the last say on what gets merged
+- Create a pull request in the target repo so you have the last say on what gets merged
-- automatically label Pull Requests to integrate with other actions like [automerge-action](https://github.com/pascalgn/automerge-action)
+- Automatically label pull requests to integrate with other actions like [automerge-action](https://github.com/pascalgn/automerge-action)
-- assign users to the Pull Request
+- Assign users to the pull request

 ## 📚 Usage